 If you need help with essential costs, such as heating or food bills – you could apply to your local welfare scheme.

-- If you live in England, contact your local council.
+- If you live in England, contact your local council about their Crisis and Resilience fund.
 Find your local councilOpens in a new window on GOV.UK.

 - If you live in Scotland, find out more about the Scottish Welfare FundOpens in a new window on the Scottish Government website.